 OK!
 So what does this cost and what do I need to bring?
 We’ll give you more information when you book.
 If there are things you don’t have we can lend you equipment during the sessions if it will help develop your skills.
 As we said, we have designed this course for a family or group of friends, ideally of up to 4.

 The price scale is as follows: 1 person = £360.00 each, 2 people = £340.00 each, 3 people = £320.00 each, 4 people = £300.00 each.

 We’re sorry that these photography courses aren’t really suitable for young children to accompany you.
 Over 9s must be well supervised at all times.
 Young people in the party, 12 – 18 years will be half price.
 A biddable dog would be OK!
 Finally, if the above arrangements aren’t just what you would like, talk to us or use the Contact form.

 2018 Courses: The early part of the year is good for those of you who have been given our tuition for Christmas!
-There can be some wonderful opportunities for outdoor photography, but we can teach you the same techniques in the studio if the weather is just too bad to go out with the cameras.
+There can be some wonderful opportunities for outdoor photography.
+Don’t worry, though, we can teach you the same techniques in the studio if the weather is just too bad to go out with the cameras.
 Just ask when you would like to come and we will see what we can do.
 Here are some dates in the near future.

 December 2018: 1st – 3rd inc, 6th -9th inc, 11th – 20th inc.

 January 2019: 5th – 13th, 20th – 31st Inc.

 February 2019: 1st – 3rd inc, 17th – 28th inc.